Cobra Kai season 2: Marketing and release

 YouTube Premium released a six-minute commercial parodying ESPN's 30 for 30 in April 2019, featuring the main cast members and select ESPN personalities analyzing the 1984 match between Daniel and Johnny.
 When the season's renewal was announced it was reported that the season would premiere on the subscription-based streaming video on demand platform YouTube Red.
 Prior to the season's release the streaming service name was changed to YouTube Premium.
 The season was released on April 24.
 A potential move of the series to Netflix was also explored prior to the season's release when YouTube chose to shift its focus on original content from scripted to unscripted.
 As part of this shift episodes of the season were made free to view beginning in September as YouTube also shifted to an advertisement supported service rather than subscription supported.
-Although YouTube originally released the season it was the final season to be released on the platform with all subsequent seasons being moved to Netflix.
-YouTube did however maintain the rights to continue streaming the service on a non-exclusive basis, alongside Netflix which released the first two seasons on August 28, 2020.
+This was the final season to release as an original series on YouTube with all subsequent seasons ultimately moving to Netflix.
+YouTube did however maintain the rights to continue streaming the first two seasons on a non-exclusive basis, alongside Netflix which released the first two seasons on August 28, 2020.